Kirchlive/DesktopControllerMCP/README.md

 ## 🐛 Troubleshooting & Known Issues

-- **macOS Permissions:** The application that starts DesktopControllerMCP-MCP (e.g., Terminal, VS Code) requires "Accessibility" and "Screen Recording" permissions in System Settings.
+- **macOS Permissions:** The application that starts DesktopControllerMCP (e.g., Terminal, VS Code) requires "Accessibility" and "Screen Recording" permissions in System Settings.
 - **Linux Wayland:** Global input control is highly restricted under Wayland.
 For the best compatibility, an X11 session is recommended.
 - **Incorrect Window Detection:** Ensure `pywinctl` is installed correctly.
 The `isAlive` check has already been fixed for newer versions.